 This time-tested publication has successfully trained numerous pediatric nurses from a leading children’s hospital.
-Pediatric APRNs and CNSs working in acute or critical care settings, as well as PAs and medical residents need to understand the principles of accurate pediatric EKG interpretation and the appropriate follow up steps necessary for best patient care.
-With nearly one hundred EKGs and EKG interpretations, this comprehensive but concise text analyzes all levels of arrhythmias to allow pediatric health care providers to interpret normal and abnormal pediatric EKGs with confidence.
+Pediatric advanced practice registered nurses and clinical nurse specialists working in acute or critical care settings, as well as physician assistants and medical residents, need to understand the principles of accurate pediatric EKG interpretation and the appropriate follow-up steps necessary for the best patient care.
+With a total of 100 EKGs, rhythm strips, and interpretations, this comprehensive but concise text analyzes all levels of arrhythmias to allow pediatric health care providers to interpret normal and abnormal pediatric EKGs and rhythm strips with confidence.

-Pediatric Arrhythmias and lectrocardiograms for the Health Care Provider teaches readers in a quick, at-a-glance approach:
+Pediatric Arrhythmias and EKGss for the Health Care Provider teaches readers in a quick, at-a-glance approach:

 - To obtain an interpretable pediatric tracing